Who is Thomas Jude?

 However, my main focus is my own group, the Thomas Jude Band.
 The lineup includes:

-We write and perform songs that explore life, love, and anything else on my mind.
-Our style sits somewhere under the broad “Americana” umbrella, but don’t be surprised to hear funk, bluegrass, or something in between when you catch us live.
+I write and perform songs that explore life, love, and anything else on my mind.
+My style sits somewhere under the broad “Americana” umbrella, but don’t be surprised to hear funk, bluegrass, or something in between at one of my performances.

 Let’s Collaborate

-I’m always on the lookout for new opportunities—whether that’s booking a solo or full-band gig, laying down some trumpet or bass for another project, or collaborating on songwriting.
+I’m always on the lookout for new opportunities—whether that’s booking a gig, laying down some trumpet or bass for another project, or collaborating on songwriting.
 I have a full recording setup and can work remotely or travel as needed.

 If you’re interested in teaming up for a project—or if you just want to talk music—feel free to reach out.
 I’d love to hear from you!